Scottsdale, Arizona: Further expansion and development, 1970s–1980s

-The 1960s and '70s continued to see the city's growth, the population reaching almost 68,000 by 1970.
+The city continued to grow in the 1960s and 1970s, the population reaching almost 68,000 by 1970.
 Most of the unused property within the city limits was to the north, so that was the direction in which the city expanded.
 The city, which in 1959 had spanned 5 sqmi, expanded its borders to encompass 62 sqmi.
 Large ranch tracts covered huge areas in the northern part of the city.
 One of the largest of these was the McCormick ranch, a 4236 acre ranch serving much of the eastern boundary of Scottsdale owned by Fowler and Anne McCormick.
 Fowler's paternal grandfather was Cyrus McCormick, the inventor of the grain reaper, and his maternal grandfather was John D. Rockefeller.
 When Anne died in 1970, the property was sold to Kaiser-Aetna for $12.1 million.
 This started a series of large-scale, master-planned communities within Scottsdale's borders, including Scottsdale Ranch (1978), Gainey Ranch (1980), McDowell Mountain Ranch (1992), Desert Mountain (1986), and DC Ranch (1990s).

 In 1975, the city annexed the "east Shea" section, bordering Fountain Hills, expanding its area from 62.2 to 88.6 sqmi.
 This was followed by a four-year period from 1981 to 1984 during which the city annexed an additional (almost) 80 sqmi.

 Faced with this rapid expansion and growth, many residents became concerned about losing their southwestern scenery.
 The McDowell Sonoran Conservancy was born in 1991.
 Teaming with developers, a plan was developed to set aside the McDowell Mountains and adjoining areas in a huge preserve.
 In 1995, Scottsdale's citizens voted to implement a sales tax to purchase acreage for this purpose.
 When completed, the 36,000 acre planned for the McDowell Sonoran Preserve will be nearly one-third of Scottsdale's land area, equal in size to Bryce Canyon National Park.